BaiDing1234/AttentionPert/README.md

 ### Download datasets

-For the 3 datasets: "Norman", "RPE1" and "K562" used in our paper, you can download the preprocessed datasets from GEARS, and reduced GO graphs and gene2vec from us.
+For the 3 datasets: "Norman", "RPE1" and "K562" used in our paper, you can download the preprocessed datasets from GEARS, and reduced GO graphs and gene2vec matrices from us.

-Let's take Norman dataset as an example in the following steps.
+Let's take Norman dataset as an example in following steps.

-- Run `python pertdata_example.py --dataset_name norman` to get the dataset from GEARS (or download '[norman]https://dataverse.harvard.edu/api/access/datafile/6154020' directly and unzip it into 'data' directory).
+- Run `python pertdata_example.py --dataset_name norman` to get the norman dataset from GEARS (or download [norman](https://dataverse.harvard.edu/api/access/datafile/6154020) directly and unzip it into 'data' directory).

-- Remove /data/norman/go.csv (the GO graph used by GEARS which contains more genes than Norman dataset itself.
-We will use the reduced GO graph.)
+- Remove /data/norman/go.csv (we will use reduced GO graphs).

-- Download contents of 'AttentionPertDataResults/data/norman' from [Data&Results](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/ding_bai_mbzuai_ac_ae/EuIsFdWM1WtKqdt-NnMkwjMBAeH4bA41mghaY5Zz6LToKA?e=fL9U58)
+- Download contents of "/data/norman" from [Data&Results](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/ding_bai_mbzuai_ac_ae/EuIsFdWM1WtKqdt-NnMkwjMBAeH4bA41mghaY5Zz6LToKA?e=fL9U58)

-- Move them to /data/norman, Now Norman dataset is prepared!
+- Move them to /data/norman.
+Now Norman dataset is prepared!

 For other 2 datasets, just use "replogle_rpe1_essential" or "replogle_k562_essential" to replace "norman" in these steps.